Read and report vaccine reactions, harassment and failures.

 Both military and civilian clinical trials of polysaccharide pneumococcal vaccines reported favorable results, and in 1947, the first pneumococcal polysaccharide vaccine licenses were granted to E.R.
 Squibb & Sons.
 Squibb’s adult vaccine contained serotypes 1, 2, 3, 5, 7 and 8 while its pediatric vaccine contained serotypes 1, 4, 6, 14, 18 and 19.

-Use of these vaccines were short-lived as doctors preferred to use newly discovered antibiotics to treat pneumonia.
-Production of polysaccharide pneumococcal vaccines ended in 1951 and in 1954, Squibb withdrew its vaccine license due to lack of demand for the product.
+Use of these vaccines was short-lived as doctors preferred to use newly discovered antibiotics to treat pneumonia.
+Production of polysaccharide pneumococcal vaccines ended in 1951 and in 1954, Squibb withdrew its vaccine license due to the lack of demand for the product.

-Lederle, another established vaccine manufacturer, had also begun the research and development of a pneumococcal polysaccharide vaccine in the 1970s and in August 1979, PNU-IMUNE, its 14-valent pneumococcal vaccine, received FDA approval.
+Lederle, another established vaccine manufacturer, had also begun research and development for a pneumococcal polysaccharide vaccine in the 1970s and in August 1979, PNU-IMUNE, its 14-valent pneumococcal vaccine, received FDA approval.

 By the early 1980s, pneumococcal experts recognized the need to expand the number of pneumococcal strains contained within the polysaccharide vaccine to improve coverage on a global scale.
 The World Health Organization (WHO) along with the governments of several countries, reported that a 23-valent pneumococcal vaccine would provide better protection against pneumococcal disease worldwide.